 SmogFree Denver

 What is being done now

-Several of Denver's schools are already monitoring air quality on school grounds as part of a $1 Million grant program from the Bloomberg Mayor's Challenge.
+Several of Denver's schools are already monitoring air quality.
 The data has been starting to accumulate and we are starting to understand which schools need help the most.
-At right is Gust Elementary's air monitor which is part of the program explained in the video below.
+At right is Gust Elementary's air monitor.

 What we need to do moving forward

-We at SmogFree Denver advocate for a transition to all electric lawn equipment in Denver Public Schools to start.
+We at SmogFree Denver advocate for a transition to all electric lawn equipment in Denver Public Schools.
 We also advocate for electric school buses to start replacing the old, dirty diesel fleet.
-See an example of electric buses here.
 We are working with local public schools to help transition their lawn equipment from gas to electric.
-Idling laws are also effective at reducing air pollution near schools but they must be enforced-something that we support as well.
+See below on our grant deployment in Denver Public Schools and Adams County schools.
 We also advocate for electrification of all Denver school buildings (see Clean Buildings section) for heating and hot water.
+In the past years, more and more schools are electrifying their bus fleets.
+Something very exciting!
+This is a Thomas electric school bus; one of many electric bus suppliers in a growing market.

+SmogFree Denver